JohnnyLe/Modern-Ecommerce/README.md

+## Current Project Status
+Hi all, sorry for taking a while.
+We're quite busy now so the project is ON-HOLD for now.
+We will resume the project later soon.
+Just keep followup and contribute with us if you can.

 ## Introduction

 Modern-Ecommerce is enterprise open-source extensible ecommerce architecture.
 With Core backend using JAVA Spring (Spring boot) REST APIs & Frontend using Bootstrap/AngularUI AngularJS fro frontend.
 Fully support AWS inflashstructure (EC2, Database RDS, Mail service SES, etc) to run system on the cloud inflashstructure.